pubkey/rxdb/docs-src/rx-storage-sqlite.md

 ## Known Problems

+- Some JavaScript runtimes do not contain a `Buffer` API which is used by SQLite to store binary attachments data as `BLOB`.
+You can set `storeAttachmentsAsBase64String: true` if you want to store the attachments data as base64 string instead.
+This increases the database size but makes it work even without having a `Buffer`.

 - [expo-sqlite](https://www.npmjs.com/package/expo-sqlite) cannot be used on android (but it works on iOS) because it uses and [outdated SQLite version](https://expo.canny.io/feature-requests/p/expo-sqlite-ship-newer-sqlite3-version-on-android)